-- Leadership Coaching: How to Raise Your Emotional Intelligence - January 24, 2018
+How to Raise Your Emotional Intelligence as a Leader

-What I’ve learned from my years of experience as an executive coach and leadership coach, is that leaders working around boardroom tables, in classrooms, in surgical operating rooms and on basketball courts all need high levels of emotional intelligence (EI) to be effective.
+Are you a leader or aspiring to grow into a leadership position?
+If so, it’s essential to learn how to raise your emotional intelligence.
+What I’ve learned from my years of experience as a career coach and leadership coach, is that leaders working around boardroom tables, in classrooms, in surgical operating rooms, or on basketball courts all need high levels of emotional intelligence (EI) to be effective.
 In fact, emotional intelligence is the foundation for leadership excellence and is an essential skill for leaders at all levels, in any workplace, who seek to create a positive, high-performance work climate.

 What Does Emotional Intelligence in the Workplace Look Like?

 Those leaders with strong emotional intelligence are described by their employees, colleagues, clients, and customers as people who understand and manage their own emotions (and the emotions of others) well, show empathy, adjust effectively to ongoing workplace change and work with the flexibility and confidence needed for dealing with inevitable workplace conflicts.

 Picture this skilled leader also being highly effective in both leading and participating in workplace teams where interpersonal relationships often make or break outcomes.
 This is a leader with the competencies of emotional intelligence and one destined to be considered a star performer in any workplace.

 Daniel Goleman, psychologist and author of Working With Emotional Intelligence, has researched and published on EI for decades.
 He reminds us that “we are being judged by a different yardstick in the workplace today” and that the skills of EI are more important than ever.

 Yes IQ is important, it often gets you in the door for an interview, along with your academic credentials, but your success in the workplace will be most defined by your ability to work with emotional intelligence.